 When it comes to carbohydrates, nutrition, and counting calories in cookie recipes, none of that matters!
 Enjoy them – every single bite!
 You’re going to love that melt-in-your-mouth flavor!

 Speaking of crazy good cookie recipes, be sure to check out my Salted Brownie Cookies.
 They’re crisp, buttery, and addictive!
+And If you love chocolate and marshmallows this Smores Casserole Recipe is a must.

 Sugar – Used as the main sweetener.